tokland/blynx/README.markdown

 [1..100].reduce(1, (*)).str.chars.map(int).reduce(0, (+)) #=> 648 : Int
 ```

-That's nice, but programming is building abstractions, let's split it into reusable functions:
+Well, that's nice, but programming is building abstractions, let's split it into re-usable functions:

 ```coffeescript
 sum(xs: [a]): a where(a@Numeric) = xs.reduce(0, (+))